sammosummo/ForgettingPitchPublic/README.md

 * `main.py`: Execution script for all analysis.
 * `data.csv`: Raw data in comma-separated value (CSV) format.
+* `models/`: Results of the modeling.
+Contains all files except the MCMC posterior samples—those were too big for GitHub.

 Please note that the analysis reported in this study relied upon Python and a number of third-party Python packages that are maintained by unpaid developers.
 If you are reading this many years after the study was published, it is